Taking model-complete cores

 Interestingly, the model-complete core of our counterexample has an interpretation in $({\mathbb Q};<)$.
-In fact, every structure interpretable over equality is $\omega$-stable, and hence its model-complete core is $\omega$-stable as well.
-Moreover, they are reducts of homogeneous structures with finite relational signature, and all $\omega$-stable reducts of homogeneous structures with finite relational signature are interpretable over $({\mathbb Q};<)$ (Theorem~\ref{lachlan_extra}).
-We conjecture that the class of all $\omega$-stable structures that are interdefinable with a homogeneous structure in a finite relational signature (and which we call \emph{Lachlan's class}, {see Section~\ref{sect:lachlan}}) equals precisely the class of structures that are interdefinable with the model-complete core of a structure interpretable over equality. {Structures interpretable over $({\mathbb Q};<)$ are frequently studied in the area of computation with atoms that we have already mentioned above.}
+In fact, every structure interpretable {in} equality is $\omega$-stable, and hence its model-complete core is $\omega$-stable as well.
+Moreover, they are reducts of homogeneous structures with finite relational signature, and all $\omega$-stable reducts of homogeneous structures with finite relational signature are interpretable {in} $({\mathbb Q};<)$ (Theorem~\ref{lachlan_extra}).
+The class of $\omega$-stable structures which are reducts of homogeneous structures in a finite relational language, which we shall call \emph{Lachlan's class} ({see Section~\ref{sect:lachlan}}) was studied in depth by Lachlan~\cite{LachlanSurvey, LachlanIndiscernible, CherlinLachlan} and other model theorists in the 1980s and 90s~\cite{HrushovskiTotallyCategorical, macpherson1991interpreting}.
+We conjecture that Lachlan's class equals the class of structures that are interdefinable with the model-complete core of a structure interpretable in equality.

+To support our conjecture, we establish the weaker conjecture of Walsberg~\cite{walsberg2026tracedefinabilityipreservation, Walsbergshort, Walsberglong} which states that all structures in Lachlan's class are trace definable in $(\mathbb{Q}; =)$.

-Our final result shows that the class of structures interpretable over $({\mathbb Q};<)$ is not closed under taking model-complete cores as well.
-A concrete counterexample is the so-called \emph{generic permutation}, which is the model-complete core of a structure with a two-dimensional interpretation over $({\mathbb Q};<)$, but which is itself not interpretable over $({\mathbb Q};<)$.
-The generic permutation plays an important role in the recent systematic study of NIP structures that are homogeneous in a binary signature~\cite{SimonRankOne,SimonRankOne,rosy}.
+We also investigate the classes of model-complete cores and model companions of structures interpretable in $(\mathbb{Q}; <)$.
+In particular, we show that the class of structures interpretable in $({\mathbb Q};<)$ is not closed under taking {model companions}. {We note that} here we use a proof technique which is {quite} different from the one for our analogous result for structures interpretable in equality mentioned earlier: {in the case of equality our proof is more group-theoretic in nature, whereas in the case of $({\mathbb Q};<)$ our proof uses a direct model-theoretical argument about definable orders.} A concrete counterexample is the so-called \emph{generic permutation}, which is the \emph{model companion} of a structure with a two-dimensional interpretation {in} $({\mathbb Q};<)$, but which is itself not interpretable {in} $({\mathbb Q};<)$.
+The generic permutation plays an important role in the recent systematic study of NIP structures that are homogeneous in a binary signature~\cite{SimonRankOne,rosy,guingona2015common}.